amino-os/Amino.Run/docs/design-docs/amino-run.md

 # `gRPC` vs `RMI`

-Sapphire uses `RMI` in its internal implementation.
-Applications running on top of Sapphire do not have to use `RMI`.
-Replacing `RMI` with `gRPC`, if done properly, should have little impact on Sapphire applications.
-But application developers must make one change: Sapphire applications can no longer use RMI registry to find OMS server location; they have to switch to `gRPC` service discovery mechanism.
+Amino.Run uses `RMI` in its internal implementation.
+Applications running on top of Amino.Run do not have to use `RMI`.
+Replacing `RMI` with `gRPC`, if done properly, should have little impact on Amino.Run applications.
+But application developers must make one change: Amino.Run applications can no longer use RMI registry to find OMS server location; they have to switch to `gRPC` service discovery mechanism.

 |      | Pros | Cons |
 |------|------|------|